kojq/kiaien/README.md

 Lay the foundation of a pragmatic Linux distribution.

 The name is under reconsideration.
-The license is being decided, and MPL 2.0 is being considered.
+The license is being decided.

 ## Usage